fffunction/backstop-crawl/README.md

     --limit-similar[=3]  Limits the number of similar URLs to a set number Defaults to 3
                           e.g /blog/1, /blog/2, /blog/3
+    --max-depth          Sets the maximum crawl depth.
+                         Defaults to 0 (no limit)
     --reference-url  Allows a reference URL to be used in testing

   Examples